hukai916/nanoloop/README.md

 ```

 Alternatively, we can convert the TSV file into a MACS3-compatible BED file for peak calling.
 In this approach:

-  + For `--type nt_qual`: each position's average quality score is converted into simulated read tags, where lower quality scores generate more tags.
-This means regions with poor basecalling quality (potential R-loops) will have higher tag density.
-  + For `--type nt_count`: each position's C-to-T conversion frequency is converted into simulated read tags, where higher conversion rates generate more tags.
-This means regions with more C-to-T conversions (potential R-loops) will have higher tag density.

-Here's how to use this approach:

 ```bash
 # Convert TSV to BED
 nanoloop tsv_to_bed \